 International EMS students live with a host family where they gain skills to prepare them for independent living in the U.S. if they attend university here.
 We offer an annual trip to a TOEFL testing center for continued measurement of English language progress.

 Recent international graduates have attended Boston University, Pennsylvania State University, University of California-San Diego, University of Maryland, University of Miami, Virginia Tech, Washington & Lee University, and Washington University in St. Louis.

 International Application Requirements

-- Request three references be sent to the school.
+- Request three references and list them in your application.
 They should include a parent reference plus references from two current teachers.

-- Request school records with an explanation of the grading system, translated into English be sent to the school.
+- Request school records with an explanation of the grading system, translated into English, be sent to EMS admissions.

 - TOEFL iBT® or iTEP® SLATE test for English proficiency.